 The Building Blocks That Will Help You Get Into Engineering School

-College counselors agree that proper preparation is one of the most effective ways of increasing your chances of being accepted into an engineering school.
+College counselors agree that proper preparation is one of the most effective ways of increasing your chances of being accepted into an engineering school or technological university.
 Use this how-to guide’s recommended benchmarks to measure your progress throughout high school.
 Getting an early start and maintaining steady progress improves your chances of getting into the school of your choice and successfully earning an engineering degree.